Stanford.EDU Name Assignment Policy

 To the greatest extent possible, the Stanford.EDU top-level domain should be used for Stanford websites and other online services.
 If you have a legitimate reason to register another Stanford-related TLD, please refer to University IT’s Internet Domain Name Registration Guidelines.

-If you have any questions about whether a Name complies with these polices or about the appeal process for revocation of a Name, please contact Director of Web Communications at stocker( a t )stanford.edu.
+If you have any questions about whether a Name complies with these polices or about the appeal process for revocation of a Name, please contact the Assistant Vice President, Digital Strategy at john.stafford( a t )stanford.edu.